 How to Practice Mindfulness

-Making an effort to do nothing in the moment and rest your attention on yourself can be difficult, but can help lessen daily worries.
+Making an effort to "do nothing" in the moment and rest your attention on yourself can be difficult, but it can help lessen daily worries.
 During this time for yourself, pay attention to your feelings and let them pass.
 The key to mindfulness is accepting feelings of stress and anxiety and working toward future goals.

 Mindfulness and Mental Health

 You don't have to be stressed or overwhelmed to practice mindfulness, although it's proven to be an effective tool for reducing both.
-If you're one of the 40 million adults that suffer from stress and anxiety per year, the Anxiety and Depression Association of America (ADAA) promotes mindfulness as a technique for growth, self-discovery and success.
+If you're one of the 40 million U.S. adults who suffer from anxiety per year, the Anxiety and Depression Association of America (ADAA) promotes mindfulness as a technique for growth, self-discovery and success.

 What is Mindfulness Meditation and Mindfulness?

-Mindfulness and meditation are two sides of the same coin.
-They complement and overlap each other.
+Mindfulness and meditation are two sides of the same coin: They overlap and complement each other.
 Mindfulness teaches you how to become aware of what's going on in the present moment.
 A key to mindfulness meditation is recognizing emotions or situations without any positive or negative judgment.
 When you observe rather than judge, you can be more purposeful in what you say and how you say it.

 Mindfulness is focused around being present in any moment, at any time.
 It's the human ability to be aware of where you are and what you're doing, and not overstimulated by what's going on around you.
 Mindfulness meditation is a starting point to learn how to practice mindfulness effectively.